-While lethargy or lack of willingness to move are not necessarily deadly symptoms, kidney failure can result in death, so early detection of this issue is vital.
+While lethargy or lack of willingness to move are not necessarily deadly symptoms, tumors can spread, so early detection of this issue is vital.

 What to do if your Dog is Moving Slowly

-If you notice that your dog is moving slowly and exhibits additional symptoms, the first thing you will want to do is to monitor his behavior for 24 hours.
-If the problem does not resolve itself within that time, you will need to visit your veterinarian in order to seek further testing.
+If you notice that your dog is moving slowly and exhibits additional symptoms, the first thing you will want to do is to monitor his behavior closely.
+If the problem does not resolve itself within a short time, you will need to visit your veterinarian in order to seek further testing.
 While this symptom cannot be treated directly, treatment can be determined based on the specific underlying issue causing the slow movement.